 Some apps will not be able to be updated, others have already been updated.
 You probably won’t notice when your favorite apps are updated to 64-bit, unless you read the release notes for update.

-One thing you’ll notice is that big-ticket apps—Microsoft Office, Adobe Creative Cloud, and Apple’s iWork apps—are already compatible.
+One thing you’ll notice is that big-ticket apps—including the most recent versions of Microsoft Office, Adobe Creative Cloud, and Apple’s iWork apps—are already compatible.
 But you’ll see a lot of applications that you probably don’t know about.
 For example, the driver for one of my scanners shows as not being 64-bit, as you can see above, yet I don’t think of it as an “application,” since I never launch it as such.

 Many 32-bit applications are drivers for hardware devices.
-Likewise, some are from Apple, such as the DVD Player app, QuickTime Player 7, printer drivers supplied by Apple, and a number of extensions that are part of macOS.
-Apple will most likely update the system elements, but will they update QuickTime Player 7, which is “deprecated,” or DVD Player?
+Likewise, some are from Apple, such as the DVD Player app, printer drivers supplied by Apple, and a number of extensions that are part of macOS.
+With the release of macOS Catalina, Apple has updated many apps that have been included in recent versions of macOS to ensure Catalina compatibility.

 What will happen if I run 32-bit apps?